RodrigoKalvans/TutorAppGit/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## MongoDB
+Before using the app you need to create the local .env file with MONGODB_URI variable there.
+This variable has the link to connect to the database.
+The link has place holders that should be replaced with username, password and database name.
+The URI: mongodb+srv://<username>:<password>@cluster0.0jp3cpr.mongodb.net/<database-name>?retryWrites=true&w=majority

 ## Learn More

 To learn more about Next.js, take a look at the following resources: